 \section{Introduction}

 The cryptocurrency market is loosely regulated~\cite{la2020pump,bartoletti2020dissecting}.
-Even if policymakers are moving towards building a safer environment for cryptocurrency investors~\cite{su2020digital}, it is a complex task, and it needs time.
-Meanwhile, blockchain-related technologies evolve fast, and with the birth of the DeFi~\cite{zetzsche2020decentralized} investors begin to move from centralized exchanges (CEX) like Binance or FTX to decentralized exchanges (DEX).
+Even if policymakers are moving towards building a safer environment for cryptocurrency investors~\cite{su2020digital}, it is a complex task, and needs time.
+Meanwhile, blockchain-related technologies evolve fast, and with the birth of the DeFi~\cite{zetzsche2020decentralized} investors begin to move from centralized exchanges (CEX) like Binance to decentralized exchanges (DEX).
 DEXes are distributed Applications (dApp) for trading that run on-chain powered by smart contracts.
-While regulating the standard cryptocurrencies market is not easy, ruling the on-chain trading platform is harder.
+While regulating the standard cryptocurrency market is difficult, ruling the on-chain trading platform is even more challenging.
 Indeed, even if the web interface of a DEX can be shut down~\cite{dexes}, its smart contracts are still reachable and working on the blockchain.

 DEX and DeFi dApp were born in the Ethereum blockchain, but DeFi services rapidly pop up on all the blockchains that support smart contracts.
-Although Ethereum always plays the role of the main character in the DeFi world, with over 68 billion USD locked in its smart contracts, the BNB smart chain or BSC (former Binance Smart Chain) proposes itself as a faster and cheaper alternative to Ethereum.
+Although Ethereum plays a leading role in the DeFi world, with over \$68 billion locked in its smart contracts, the BNB Smart Chain or BSC (former Binance Smart Chain) proposes itself as a faster and cheaper alternative.

-Uniswap and PancakeSwap are arguably the two most popular DEXes on Ethereum and BSC.
+Uniswap and PancakeSwap are the two most popular DEXes on Ethereum and BSC.
 They rely on the Automated Market Maker (AMM) model to handle the trading system.
 At the basis of the AMM model, there is the concept of liquidity pools, a smart contract that handles two tokens (trading pair) that the user can swap.
-Unlike CEX, where the platform defines the trading pair, every user can create their pair on DEXes and let the other users use it.
-However, as we will see in the following, some users abuse this freedom to carry out frauds.
+Unlike CEX, where the platform defines the trading pairs, users can create their pair on DEXes and let the other users use it.
+However, as we will see in the following, some users abuse this freedom to carry out a series of malicious operations.

-In this work, we perform a longitudinal investigation on tokens and liquidity pools that live in the Ethereum and BSC blockchains.
-We start by parsing over 3 billion transactions of both blockchains, searching for the largest possible number of tokens and liquidity pools.
-We identified more than 1.3 million tokens and 1 million liquidity pools.
-Then we reconstruct their lifetime, discovering that approximately 60\% of the tokens have a lifetime shorter than 1 day.
-Focusing on who creates the token, we observe that a tiny fraction of addresses, just 1\%, is responsible for creating more than 20\% of the tokens.
-Given their overproduction of tokens, we will call these addresses \textit{token spammers}.
-Surprisingly, we also find that the tokens with a very short life are actively traded on liquidity pools.
-Albeit this phenomenon is present on both blockchains, we notice that it is more widespread in BSC.